 At school, out of all his studies what most captivated him was storytelling and creative writing.
 This part of his English lessons required no motivation and a short story he wrote about a group of Knights and their quest to destroy a nest of Gargoyles, hidden deep in the mountains, earned him praise and additional credits from his English teacher.

 In his childhood, around the age of eight, he met with a serious accident and although making a full recovery from it, the event lead to him developing agoraphobia.
 He struggled against this during his teenage years, but at around the age of eighteen, he eventually overcame this phobia.
 This experience left an impression on him for how strongly emotions can affect and alter logical and rational thoughts.

-He graduated from University in Manchester where he studied film and wrote his dissertation on Vaudeville’s influence on early comedic movies and how great performers such as the Marx Brothers, Harold Lloyd or Laurel and Hardy brought their craft to the big screen.
+After college and his battles with agoraphobia, he went on to graduate from University in Manchester.
+Where he studied Film and wrote his dissertation on Vaudeville’s influence on early comedic movies and how great performers such as the Marx Brothers, Harold Lloyd or Laurel and Hardy brought their craft to the big screen.